The story

 The

-Note that this is the improved state of affairs.
-Kinds and types used to be separated and there was also a separate kind []
+separated and there was also a separate kind [] with sort (the

 Nevertheless, promoted types are a blessing.
 They act as indices to other data types and help encoding various properties at type level.
 We come back to this while introducing GADTs.